dbungert/subiquity/CONTRIBUTING.md

 * Contributors will need to have signed the [CLA](https://ubuntu.com/legal/contributors/agreement).
 * Prerequisites for running tests locally can be installed with `make aptdeps`.
-* Lint, unit, integration, and API tests should be passing.
-To simulate that locally please run `make lint check`.
+* Format, lint, unit, integration, and API tests should be passing.
+To simulate that locally please run `make format lint check`.
 This is a close approximation to what is run in CI today.